 Basic SDM registration requires a scholastic.com teacher account, which asks for teacher name, email address, school, library or organization name and, through our database, location information.
 Once teachers register or log in, they can set up single-grade or multiple-grade classrooms in the Scholastic Digital Manager; if they have existing classes rostered on SDM for other Scholastic Digital Education Products, they can use those rosters for Summer Reading Challenge too.
 Teachers roster students by supplying students’ first and last names (or first name, last initial, if the teacher chooses), individually or by uploading a list.
 Teachers have the option to enter student ID numbers as well.
 SDM generates a user name (typically first name, last initial, and a number) and a password for each student, which the teacher is responsible for distributing to students.
 Once rostered, students can access SDM with those credentials to log the minutes they read over the summer.
 Those minutes are tracked individually in the teacher’s dashboard and also count towards the total minutes read by the team(s) to which a student belongs (e.g., school, library, community organization).

 For schools that use Clever, teachers can set up accounts on, and teachers and students can log into, SDM with the sign-on process established by the school or district with Clever, including user names and passwords.
 For purposes of Summer Reading Challenge in SDM, however, that data will not exceed the scope of the data described in this policy.
+Easy Login is not available for Clever users.

 Students do not submit any information directly to the Summer Reading Challenge Site besides their log-in credentials and the reading minutes they log, whether they are in a Clever school or not.
 We may ask users for date of birth from in select areas of the Summer Reading Challenge Site (for age-screening purposes only, to ensure users do not go to areas of the Site that are not intended for them), but we do not keep dates of birth after age-screening.
 The personally identifiable information collected about child users through the registration process will be used solely by Scholastic or its service providers for Scholastic’s internal purposes to administer the Summer Reading Challenge, and will not be sold or otherwise transferred to third parties.
 Scholastic does not use data collected from students on the Summer Reading Challenge Site to engage in online behavioral advertising (sometimes called “retargeting”).